Promotion and relegation: Use in other competitions

+The Counter-Strike Majors used a similar system where in the top eight finishers of one of the bi-annual Majors were designated with the "Legends" seed and automatically qualified for the next Major tournament.
+The best six eliminated teams in the second stage (known as New Legends Stage) of the Major would play a "qualifying" stage (known as New Challengers Stage) with another ten teams from the Minors qualifying tournaments in order to compete at the New Legends Stage.
+Starting in 2020, however, this was changed to a Regional Major Ranking system, at first a points-based system which was used for ESL One Rio 2020 and PGL Stockholm 2021 (the top rankings from the ESL One Rio 2020 RMRs were turned into PGL Stockholm 2021 points once IEM Rio was cancelled due to the COVID-19 pandemic), then a series of offline qualifiers starting with PGL Antwerp 2022, in which the teams from the Legends Stage (later known as the Elimination Stage) from the previous Major automatically qualify for their RMRs and were joined by online qualifiers, to eventually a pure invite-only system where teams qualified for the Major via Valve's own ranking system, the Valve Regional Standings (VRS).

 From 1993 until 2003, the Eurovision Song Contest used various systems of relegation to reconcile the number of countries wishing to participate (approximately 30 at the time) with the number of performances allowed considering time constraints of a live television program.
 The addition of a semi-final in 2004 allowed for more than 26 songs, but in 2008 automatic qualification of the previous year's top 10 to the final was removed.

-In Brazilian carnival's samba school contest, a similar system is adopted, with the schools from lower divisions, or "groups", the highest tier being currently called the "Special Group" (Grupo Especial).
+In Brazilian carnival's samba school contest, a similar system is adopted, with the schools from lower divisions, or "groups", able to be promoted into the highest tier, being currently called the "Special Group" (Grupo Especial).
 Schools parade in order of groups and ranking from last year contest, with the better ranked inside a group and the higher-tier groups having the privilege of going latter (this means the team has the opportunity of fixing issues with costumes and allegorical floats as well as more rehearsal time).
 The number of promoted and relegated schools, four until 1997, has been diminishing as time passes, becoming two from 1998 to 2007 and being only one nowadays.
 There has never been an official reason for that, but it is a fact that the relegated schools have more to lose nowadays, such as access to the Cidade do Samba ("Samba City") facilities.
 There have been reported several interferences on the contest's final result, especially when traditional schools are involved.